agektmr/binarize.js/README.md

 # what is binarize.js?
-binarize.js is a library that converts any JavaScript variable, array or objects into binary format.
-Everything is binarized in big endian.
-The binary format is as follows.
+binarize.js is a JavaScript library that converts any variable, array or object into binary format.
+This library is useful when you want to send and receive complex objects which include TypedArray over WebSocket, XHR2, etc.

+# Usage
+    var object = {
+      name: 'Eiji Kitamura',
+      array: [1, 2, 3],
+      object: {
+        name: 'Eiji Kitamura',
+        hello: 'こんにちは',
+        typed: typed
+    };

+    // convert a JavaScript object into ArrayBuffer
+    var buffer = binarize.pack(object);

+    // retrieve original object from ArrayBuffer
+    var original = binarize.unpack(buffer);

 # Types
     NULL:          0,